 Pairing Texas High Plains Wines & Holiday Dishes

-This season, pair your favorite holiday dishes with a glass of Texas High Plains wine.
+This season, pair your favorite holiday dishes with a glass of local wine.
+With 90% of all Texas wine grapes grown right here in the Texas High Plains, you’ll be sure to impress your guests this holiday season.
 Whether you’re hosting a holiday party or sharing a meal with family, we’ve set the menu and picked a few popular pours for your signature dishes.

 As your guests arrive, offer them a glass of Sparkling Pinot Meunier from Burklee Hill Vineyards or McPherson Cellars’ Dry Muscat Canelli to prep their palate for a pomegranate and pear green salad or warm crostini bites topped with goat cheese and cranberry relish.
 For charcuterie boards, pour a glass of Church House Blush which offers aromas of passionfruit and kiwi.

 Compliment a rosemary chicken dish with Farmhouse Vineyards’ Revolution, or pair a fish selection such as scallops with English Newsom Cellars’ Albarino, offering a hint of minerality.
 For the infamous green bean casserole, try Burklee Hill Vineyards’ Pinot Grigio or Llano Estacado Winery’s Cellar Reserve Chardonnay.